BluesparkLabs/vvf/README.txt

 Usage
 ------------
-This module provides a new Global field type for Views which allows to include any Drupal variable as a field.
+This module provides a new Global field type for Views which enables site builders to add any Drupal variable as a field in a view.

-It is very simple.
-Site admin only have to select "Global: Drupal variable" in the Views available field list and then enter the name of the variable to display.
+Usage is straight forward.
+Select "Global: Drupal variable" in the Views available field list and then enter the name of the variable to display.
 VVF module allows to use dynamic variable names using default views replacement patterns.
-Site admin also can rewrite the output value or use the default Views' "No results behavior" feature as in any other field.
+You can also rewrite the output value or use the default Views' "No results behavior" feature as in any other field.